If you were hurt in a bus accident or other crash involving a Disney vehicle, you may have a case.

 Yes, however your case won’t be against Walt Disney World.
 Your case will be against your uninsured motorist (UM) insurer on your personal car(s).
 This assumes that you have UM coverage.

-But I’ve seen other states that do.
+Other states are harsher than Florida.
+Some other states require contact between the Disney bus and another vehicle for uninsured motorist insurance coverage to apply.
 Ultimately, it will depend on the language of your insurance policy.
 Additionally, it will also depend on the law where the car insurance policy was issued.

 Do You Have a Good Case if You’re Rear-Ended By a Disney Bus?